FREQUENTLY ASKED QUESTIONS:

 That depends on what you are interested in.
-There are roughly 1,000 pages of information throughout the site, and the vast majority of them are currently open to the public.
-You do not need to be a member of the St. Louis Genealogical Society to view them.
+There are almost 1,500 pages of information throughout the site, and many of them are currently open to the public.
+You do not need to be a member of the St. Louis Genealogical Society (StLGS) to view the open pages.

-If you are interested in purchasing anything, registering for an event, or attending a class, you do need to log in so that you can retrieve your coupon code(s) and use your member’s discount in our store.
+If you are interested in registering for an event or purchasing items, you do need to log in so that you can retrieve your coupon code(s) and use your member’s discount in our store.

-Look on the right side of the home page under the “Become a Member” button for the word “Login.”
-Another option is to click the Login/Logout link that is near the top of every page on our website.
+Look on the right side of the home page above the “Become a Member” button for the word “Login.”
+Enter your username and your password and click the “Login” link.
+Another option is to click the “Login” link that is near the top of every page on our website.

-If you have joined the society online since November 2014, your new user name is generated automatically from the first part of your e-mail address; all the words/letters/characters that are in front of the @.
-So if your e-mail address is firstname.lastname@example.org, your user name will be 1234abc.
+If you have joined the society since November 2014, your new username is generated automatically from the first part of the email address you provided when you joined.
+For example, if your e-mail address is email@example.com, your user name will be 1234abc.

 You will not see your password on any society document.
 The password is something that you make up when you first set up your account.
 You are the only person who knows what it is.